Overcoming Your Fantasy Friend

 In the previous posts, I shared Rachel's story of heartbreak and more about her Fantasy Friend.
 We all have a Fantasy Friend we turn to that keeps us feeling safe, needed, loved, special, and important.
 Your Fantasy Friend can be any type of imagined companion or distraction in your life that you turn to and fantasize about when you are having a bad day, hurting, stressed, or struggling.

-A woman is feeling inadequate among her skinny friends or perhaps she was recently rejected by a love interest or she did not receive the work promotion and begins fantasizing about what she would look like five or ten pounds lighter, what she would wear, whom she would impress, and how powerful she would feel.
+A woman is feeling inadequate among her skinny friends.
+She was recently rejected by a love interest, and she did not receive the work promotion and begins fantasizing about what she would look like five or ten pounds lighter, what she would wear, whom she would impress, and how powerful she would feel.
 At this point, she is not counting calories, skipping meals, or starving herself.
 She does not have an eating disorder and she is not addicted to weight-loss supplements or drugs, at least for now.
 However, the fantasy is a defense mechanism that begins to interfere with her daily life and if not addressed, will gradually become toxic and all-consuming.

 Deep down she believes the lie that her worth is tied to her appearance.
-Her Fantasy Friend, a skinnier version of herself, provides her with a false sense of comfort and security where she is beautiful and important.
+Her Fantasy Friend, a skinnier, prettier version of herself, provides her with a false sense of power and security where she is beautiful and important.
 She entertains these images rather than honestly facing her painful feelings of inadequacy or rejection.

 When you feel hurt, rejected, abandoned, ashamed, anxious, jealous, inadequate, or like an imposter, your Fantasy Friend makes you feel better.